vibbits/training-material/topics/R/tutorials/Functions/tutorial.md

 - dim() returns how many rows and columns a table has, nrow() and ncol() will get these values individually
 - t() transposes matrices (exchanges rows and columns), the output is a transposed matrix: the columns are the rows of the original matrix and vice versa

 Use merge() to join two data frames.
-Let’s say D1 has a column A with values.
+Let?s say D1 has a column A with values.
 Data frame D2 has the same values stored in column A. Merge the two data frames on the basis of this common column:
 ```
 > newD <- merge(D1,D2)
 ```
 If (some of) the values of the common column differ, merge() will ignore these values.
 Use argument *all.x* to add an extra row for every different value to the resulting data frame.
-All rows where the values of the two data frames don’t correspond, will be filled up with NA values.
+All rows where the values of the two data frames don?t correspond, will be filled up with NA values.

 Most functions operate on numbers but there are also functions for manipulating text, e.g.
 ```